 - Out of respect for the holy places you have to cover up your knees and shoulders.
 Dress appropriately or bring a scarf or sarong, this is both for men and women.

-- When taking pictures with a buddha statue, remember not to stand with your back towards it, as it’s considered to be highly disrespectful.
+- When taking pictures with a Buddha statue, remember not to stand with your back towards it, as it’s considered to be highly disrespectful.
 Be mindful when taking selfies.

 What to see in the ancient city of Polonnaruwa

-The Old Royal Palace
+1. The Old Royal Palace

 The first group of buildings after entering the grounds is the Royal Palace group.
 Constructed in the 10th century, the majestic royal palace of King Parakramabahu I stands as a symbol of the splendor that Polonnaruwa once was.
 The royal palace is believed to have once been seven stories high, making it one of the tallest buildings of its time.
 It’s a little bit hard to imagine today, but the majestic palace complex supposedly consisted of 1000 chambers.